 For example, when I first joined the Catholic Church 5 years ago, I was enthralled by Midnight Mass.
 There was something about the quiet of the night, the Christmas bells, and the anticipation of the day to come that brought me incredible happiness.
 Yet last year, I caught myself yawning and fighting the temptation to look at my watch.
 Somehow I lost my sense of gratitude!

 “The 12 Days of Christmas” has inspired me not only to recognize my blessings, but to count them.
 So, below is my own gratitude list.
 I encourage you to make your own list, too.
-And if you're feeling extra grateful for someone this year, say thank you on us with a pack of free gratitude cards.
+And if you're feeling extra grateful for someone this year, say thank you by sending a card expressing your gratitude.

 - The gift of life

 - The Catholic Church